braydenwerner/dailytechsupply.com/README.md

 TODO
 -Add more valid data, build UI for items

-when doing sliders/fast input searches on the frontend, do a throttle to only search and update page once slider/other input is done moving use ssr for rendering the items

 -SEO probably with next/seo library
+-Add user sign on and comment functionlity
+-Script to run a migration to create random users and comments